 In our Phase 1b clinical trial, ERP P300 recordings were collected from the MAD healthy elderly and AD subjects.
 Analysis of these P300 data demonstrated that one daily dose of ATH-1017 improved P300 latency over an 8-day dosing period in AD subjects, as shown in Figures 18-20.
-P300 latency, a functional measure of working memory processing speed and executive function that highly correlates with cognition, was dramatically improved.
+P300 latency, a functional measure of working memory processing speed and executive function that highly correlates with cognition, was dramatically improved; however, we have not yet established a connection between these P300 latency results and improved cognition.
 After a single dose of ATH-1017, all AD subjects tested had improved P300 latency, and by the end of an 8-day treatment cycle, average P300 latency across the AD treatment group had improved by 73 milliseconds, a statistically significant change compared to placebo group that did not show any significant directional change.
 We also observed sustained effects on P300 latency in the pre-dose recordings on subsequent testing days (the arrows in Figure 18 show the average P300 latency value from the ATH-1017 group as a heat map).
 At these time points, which are 24 hours after the last dose, ATH-1017 was measured and shown to be completely cleared from the plasma, while recorded P300 latency values remained lower than baseline.
 These data indicate ATH-1017 treatment potentially recovered disruptions to brain function and network connectivity, which we believe are likely through several components of the mechanism, including NMDA receptor modulation, increased connectivity through recovery of synaptic density, and improved overall neuronal health and function.